The Ofsted Ready Leader

 Do you know what evidence if required to present within an inspection?

-Are you aware of the current framework and the implications this has on teaching and leading within a school?
+Are you aware of the current framework and the changes for 2019 and the implications this has on teaching and leading within a school?

 Are safeguarding systems secure in your school?